miensol/miensol.github.io/_posts/2018-01-17-shouldko-for-better-assertion-messages.md

      but: was <160>
 ```

 [ShouldKO](https://github.com/miensol/shouldko) incorporates a source code line with the assertion into the assertion message itself.
-This comes really handy when we have multiple lines with assertions that form a one logical condition.
+This comes really handy when we have multiple lines with assertions that form one logical condition.
 This is a small thing, but can greatly improve debugging test issues especially when all we have is a log file produced by a test run.

 ## Installation of ShouldKO